 Created by Garrick Jones "... to be brutally honest, I couldn't be fucked playing the game." -- Clyde on why he left the Sydney police department In The Cricketer's Arms (2019), the first in a proposed series by Garrick Jones, it's 1956 Sydney, Australia where we meet CLYDE SMITH, an ex-cop and current freelance restaurant reviewer (having … Continue reading Clyde Smith

 Created by Frank W. Butterfield Ever since Hammett dropped Nick and Nora on an unsuspecting world, we've had dozens, if not hundreds, of couples trying to fill their well-to-do detecting shoes.
-But Frank W. Butterfield's NICK WILLIAMS, a San Francisco private investigator, and his "husband" CARTER JONES , a firefighter originally from Georgia, are horses of a … Continue reading Nick Williams & Carter Jones
+But Frank W. Butterfield's private investigator NICK WILLIAMS, and his "husband" CARTER JONES , a firefighter originally from Georgia, are horses of a different colour, in a … Continue reading Nick Williams & Carter Jones

 Created by Robert J. Randisi (1951 --) All things considered, long-time pit boss at the Las Vegas Sands Brooklyn-born EDDIE GIANELLI would probably rather cruise some broads or just chill with his Rat Pack pals Frank Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford and Joey Bishop.
 But as de facto troubleshooter for the world … Continue reading Eddie G.